 - 401(k) balance

-- How long do you expect a stock market downturn to last
+- How long you expect a stock market downturn to last

 First, consider your age.
 Generally, the younger you are, the more risk you can afford to take with your 401(k) or other investments.
 That’s because you have a longer window of time to recover from downturns, including bear markets, recessions or even market corrections.

 If you’re still in your 20s, 30s or even 40s, a shift toward bonds and away from stocks may be premature.
-The more time you keep your money in growth investments, such as stocks, the more wealth you may be able to build leading up to retirement.
+The more time you keep your money in growth investments like stocks, the more wealth you may be able to build leading up to retirement.
 Given that the average bear market since World War II has lasted 14 months, moving assets in your 401(k) to bonds could cost you money if stock prices rebound relatively quickly.

-It’s also important to look at the bigger financial picture in terms of where else you have money invested.
-Diversification matters for managing risk in your portfolio and before switching to bonds in your 401(k), it’s helpful to review what you’ve invested in your IRA or a taxable brokerage account.
+It is also important to look at the bigger financial picture by considering where else you have money invested.
+Diversification matters for managing risk in your portfolio.
+Before switching to bonds in your 401(k), it is helpful to review what you’ve invested in your IRA or a taxable brokerage account.
 You may already have bond holdings elsewhere that could help to balance out any losses triggered by a bear market.

 As you get closer to retirement, it’s natural to shift your 401(k) allocation toward more conservative investments like bonds.
 Still, maintaining some exposure to stocks can help your portfolio keep pace with inflation and continue to grow.
 Regularly reviewing and rebalancing your portfolio ensures that your investment mix stays aligned with your changing goals and risk tolerance.